This savory and flavorful Irish stew is loaded with tender beef and vegetables. It’s thick and hearty, and perfect for a cold night!

 How to Make Irish Stew

-Gradually Cook – The first step is to heat the olive oil in your large pot over medium heat.
+Sauté – The first step is to heat the olive oil in your large pot or dutch oven over medium heat.
 Then toss in the chopped onion and let it cook until it’s soft.
 Next, you’ll add the beef and let it cook until it’s brown on all sides.
-Make sure you stir the beef frequently so it browns and doesn’t burn.
+Make sure you stir the beef in the pan frequently so it browns and doesn’t burn on the bottom of the pot.
 Finally, pour in the remaining ingredients, except for the peas, and give everything a good stir until it’s fully mixed.

 Serve – This hearty Irish stew is perfect for St. Patrick’s Day, but it’s so delicious that you’ll want to make it all year round!
 It’s hearty and filling without being too heavy, and has the perfect combination of flavors.
-Serve it with some fresh bread on the side, and you’ve got a delicious meal the whole family will love!
+Add a sprinkle of kosher salt and black pepper, to your liking, then serve the stew with some fresh bread on the side.
+Now you’ve got a delicious meal the whole family will love!

 Serving Suggestion – If you are serving this stew for St. Patrick’s Day, be sure to try it with our easy Irish Soda Bread.